My Method for Assessing Network Effects (2 of 2) (Tech Strategy – Daily Article)

 • Utility is easier to understand.
 If more people can be called by your phone line, it has greater value to the user.
 I can send money to more people.

-I try to draw the shape of the curve for each user group on a platform.
-I like to know how additional value happens as a network gets bigger or more active.
+I like to know how additional value is created as a network gets bigger or more active.

 • Other companies go exponential at the beginning and then flatline.